-All members of the Company's team must treat each other with respect and dignity.
-Disruptive behaviors exhibited by employees will not be tolerated.
+All company workforce members must treat each other with respect and dignity.
+Disruptive behaviors exhibited by workforce members will not be tolerated.
 Disruptive behaviors will subject the offender to disciplinary action and/or termination.
 Examples of disruptive behaviors include (but are not limited to) the following: